ALPINE TOWER

 CANOEING

-COFFEE: A LOOK INSIDE THE CUP
+COFFEE TASTING: A LOOK INSIDE THE CUP

 Coffee tasting with a twist!
 Our long-time coffee sponsor Peter Beering will offer a look into the cup at what it takes to be in the coffee business.
 This unique behind the scenes view will include a discussion about agricultural issues, supply chain challenges, menu, and recipe development.
 Campers will enjoy a unique caffeinated experience!